What is the Road User Fee Task Force?

 Two pilot programs were conducted in 2006-2007 and 2012-2013, during which system technology and administration was tested and refined.
 In 2013, the Oregon Legislative Assembly enacted Senate Bill 810, creating a permanent voluntary program, now known as OReGO, in which up to 5,000 vehicles would pay 1.5 cents per mile in lieu of the fuels tax.

 OReGO launched July 1, 2015.
-Drivers use onboard, connected technology to report miles traveled on Oregon public roads.
-They are billed for costs accrued that exceed the amount of fuels tax they paid at the pump.
+Drivers select an option to report miles traveled on Oregon public roads and are billed for costs accrued that exceed the amount of fuels tax they paid at the pump.
 As directed by the bill, OReGO has no sunset date and continues to operate today with hundreds of volunteer drivers.

 Senate Bill 810 also permits ODOT to enter into agreements with other state departments of transportation, the federal government, and Canadian provinces to undertake certain actions.
 These include conducting research related to road usage charging and development programs; furthering the development and operation of the OReGO program; sharing research costs; and developing a stakeholder outreach and communication program related to road usage charging.